juliema/label_reconciliations/README.md

 - Many researchers will want to know how the program determined the "best" match.
 Use the summary file ("-s" option) to see how the matches were chosen.
 It also provides an indication of all of the no matches and potentially problematic matches.

-- Using the "-u" option, You may also output a CSV file of the raw unreconciled data.
+- Using the "-u" option, You may also output a CSV file of the raw unreconciled data with the data in the JSON objects extracted into columns.